rmarti55/FigmaMCP/MASTER_PROTOCOL.md

 ## **Global Style Directives**

 ### **1. Typography**
-- **Primary Font:** The Jost font is the one and only font to be used across the entire application and all components.
-It must be applied globally.
-All text elements should default to or explicitly use Jost.
+- **Primary Font:** The Futura Std font is the one and only font to be used across the entire application and all components.
+It must be applied globally via Tailwind's font-sans utility.
+All text elements should default to or explicitly use Futura Std.

 ---